Turning Struggles Into Stories

 It was forced by reality.

-That’s what gives this part of the story weight.
+That’s what gives this stage emotional weight.

-It’s a response to something that broke.
+It becomes a direct response to something that broke.

 The Result (What It Became)